LOADING ...

 And you fear they might catch you a-sleeping

-And you jump yer bed, from yer last chapter of dreamin'
+And you jump from yer bed, yer last chapter of dreamin'

 If that was you in the dream that was

-You something special, you need something special, all right
+You need something special, you something special, all right

-That knows yer troubles a times over
+That knows yer troubles a hundred times

 You need something to up a new door

-But overlooked a hundred or more
+But a hundred times or more

 You need to open your eyes

-You need something to it known
+You something to make it known

-You need special all right
+You need something all right

 And it ain't on Macy's window